mozilla/gecko-dev/mobile/android/docs/geckoview/contributor/geckoview-quick-start.rst

     made to the API in the changelog are made correctly.
 Otherwise, this step won't work.

 GeckoView is a public API, so well maintained javadoc is an important practice.
-To create the javadoc locally, we use the following command, which should have already been done above:
+To create the javadoc locally, we use the following command:

 .. code:: bash